-It is easy to feel betrayed and hard to reconcile what has happened with a God of love.
-That is especially true if you have been taught that God’s love would protect you from any harm, keep you from every hurt and pain or protect you from every sickness.
+It is easy to feel betrayed and hard to reconcile “Acts of God” with a God of love.
+That is especially true if one has been taught that His love would protect them from any harm, keep them from every hurt and pain, or protect them from every sickness.

 God Works for the Good

 The Bible declares that “in all things, God works for the good of those who love him, who have been called according to his purpose" (Rom 8:28 NIV).

 Historically, this verse has been used to teach that every situation, no matter how terrible, will turn out “good” if a person loves God.
 The context of the verse is the fallen world, and that the entire world is subject to the bondage of corruption (Rom 8:21).
 This bondage is so widespread the whole world is groaning in pain (Rom 8:22), the Believer groans in pain (Rom 8:23) and even the Holy Spirit groans in pain (Rom 8:26).
 The groaning in this context is worldwide and appears to cover all of creation itself.